Hazleton, Pennsylvania: Prosperity and tragedy

-Hazleton was incorporated as a borough on January 5, 1857.
-“Hazelton” was intended to be the borough's name, but a clerk misspelled it during its incorporation, and the name "Hazleton" has been used ever since.
-The borough's first fire company, the Pioneer Fire Company, was organized in 1867 by soldiers returning home from the American Civil War.
-Hazleton was incorporated as a city on December 4, 1891.
-At the time, the population was estimated to be around 14,000 people.
-In 1891, Hazleton became the third city in the United States to establish a citywide electric grid.
+As industry and commerce developed, so did the footprint of organized labor.
+Nineteenth century attempts by the United Mine Workers of America (UMWA) to organize in the anthracite region were largely unsuccessful.

-On September 10, 1897, the Lattimer Massacre occurred near Hazleton.
-It resulted in the deaths of 19 unarmed striking miners of the Lattimer mine.
-The miners, mostly of Polish, Slovak, Lithuanian, and German ethnicity, were shot and killed by a Luzerne County sheriff's posse.
+On September 10, 1897, after several weeks of escalating walkouts and strikes at surrounding mines, the Lattimer Massacre occurred when 300-400 strikers near Hazleton marched to the Lattimer Mine to support a newly formed UMW local.
+Nineteen unarmed striking miners, mostly of Polish, Slovak, Lithuanian, and German ethnicity, were shot and killed in a confrontation with the Luzerne County sheriff's posse.
 Scores more were wounded.
-The massacre was a turning point in the history of the United Mine Workers (UMW).
+The massacre was a turning point in the history of the UMW, with over 10,000 new members signing cards in its aftermath.
+However, the UMW would not be able to capitalize on this momentum and obtain union recognition in the Leigh Valley until the 20th century.

 Hazleton was also struck by several mining disasters.
 Notable among these were the cave-ins at Sheppton, Jeanesville, and Stockton.

 Mining disasters were not the only tragedies.
 In October 1888, a train crash killed 66 people near Mud Run when one passenger train crashed into the rear of another train on their way to White Haven.
 It was one of the worst train wrecks recorded in United States history.

+In 1891, Hazleton became the third city in the United States to establish a citywide electric grid.
+Hazleton was incorporated as a city on December 4, 1891.
+At the time, the population was estimated to be around 14,000 people.

+In the second half of the 19th century, middle class professionals whose industries serviced the mining economy led an effort to diversify the economy in Hazleton and attract large scale manufacturing employers, who could hire from the area's large pool of unemployed women.
+The local improvement associations who led this initiative were successful in attracting a number of firms, including several mills and a brewery.
+The Duplan Silk Corporation opened in Hazleton in 1899, with financial support from local banks, the Lehigh Valley Railroad, and $10,000 from a fundraising drive.